 - If you’re a blogger, consider monetizing your blog.
 Michael Hyatt’s post can get you started on the right track.

 - Self-publish a book.
 This is truly rewarding because what you write can help others!
-When I self-published my first book in 2011, I found the process so rewarding in itself that I have it away free for a year then began selling it on Amazon a few months ago.
-It’s now earning passive income for our family.
+When I self-published my first book in 2011, I found the process so rewarding in itself that I have it away free for a year then began selling it on Amazon awhile later.

 - Babysit 1 night each month to earn money.
 Or swap 1 night a month with friends to watch their kids and they can watch yours.
 This won’t affect your grocery budget directly, but it will save you a lot of money in babysitter costs.

 - Schedule 2 garage sales each year: I suggest Summer and Fall.
 A well-planned yet simple preparation process will not take much time and can bring in a great amount of money.
-(Read about our family’s most recent garage sale here.)
+(Read about one of our family’s garage sales here.)

-- Create a firm meal plan and use either grocery delivery or stick to the list when you shop.
+- Create a firm meal plan and use either this grocery shopping plan or stick to the list when you shop.
 This will truly keep you from going overboard on the grocery budget and can save you a surprising amount of money.

 - Limit eating out.
-Just last week our family returned to eating out only once a week (which is a practice I’m sorry to say we’d failed to continue after our cross-country move in July).
+Sometimes we go through seasons where our family returns to eating out only once a week.
 Chris and I were shocked to discover that we had $200 extra dollars when we were intentional about where our food money was going.
-We don’t spend that much money on eating out, but being more mindful of this habit helped us take notice of other “leaks” in our spending.
+We don’t spend that much money on eating out, but being more mindful of this habit helped us take notice of other leaks in our spending.